Media and Blog

-When the discrimination is verbal, non-verbal, or appears in any form of communication that includes insensitive remarks or unnecessary rudeness towards a person’s racial identity is microinsult.
-For instance, when someone implies that a person of color has landed a job due to the quota system and not because of their talent or hard work can be chalked as microinsult.
+When the discrimination is verbal, non-verbal, or appears in any form of communication that includes insensitive remarks or unnecessary rudeness towards a person’s racial identity.
+An example of a microinsult is when someone implies that a person of color has landed a job due to the quota system and not because of their talent or hard work.

-Forms of communication, whether intentional or non-intentional negate the thoughts, feelings, and even the reality of a person of color can be classified as microinvalidations.
-For instance, when an Indian American is asked where he or she is born, conveying that despite being the citizen of the country, they are still perpetual foreigners is the best example.
+Forms of communication, whether intentional or unintentional negate the thoughts, feelings, and even the reality of a person of color can be classified as microinvalidations.
+For instance, when an Indian American is asked where he or she is born, conveying that despite being the citizen of the country, they are still perpetual foreigners.

-No, it is more than passing rude or insensitive comments because racial microaggression is more specific and targets the heritage and the identity of an individual, making it more painful.
-However, right from providing racial microaggression training in schools to the meme culture partaking to fight racism, today, awareness is widespread.
+No, it is more than passing rude or insensitive comments because racial microaggressions are more specific and targets the heritage and the identity of an individual, making it more painful.
+However, from providing racial microaggression training in schools to the meme culture partaking to fight racism, today, awareness is widespread.

 But it doesn’t stop there.
 Even young teens and kids face this in schools, making them feel inferior to their white peers.
 To stop this, it is important to conduct racial microaggression training in schools and universities because that is supposed to be their safe haven.